mrjacobbloom/react-immutable-tree/docs/modules/_react_immutable_tree_hook_.md

 # Module: "react-immutable-tree-hook"

 This module contains all React-specific functionality.
-It's separate because `react` is a dependency.
-It can be accessed my importing `react-immutable-tree/hook`.
+It's separate because it has `react` is a dependency, which is not required for the core module.
+It can be accessed by importing `react-immutable-tree/hook`.

 ## Index